These are the green islands

 Discover the archipelago by kayak

-Finnesand at Mosterøy island is considered one of the district's best starting points for kayak trips.
+Finnesand on the island of Mosterøy is considered one of the district's best starting points for kayak trips.
 Kayak rental is possible at Mosterøy (Frilager.no).
 If you paddle through the Fjøløysund strait, you will pass the Utstein Monastery in an area with shallow water, rich birdlife and a beautiful cultural landscape.
+More paddling here - kayak trip in historical surroundings at Utstein.

 Water activities

 Island life provides boating, fishing and various recreational activities at sea and in the water.
 Swimming and sunbathing are popular activities during the summer at sheltered ports, such as the port Kindingstadvågen, just at the entrance of the undersea road tunnel called Finnfast.
 The marina is ideal for families as it has both a sandy beach and rocks.
 The Skartveitvågen port at the Halsnøy island is moreover a popular area for swimming.
 You can also dock leisure boats here as well as explore different attractions.
-At the Utstein Kloster Hotell, the activity provider Coastal Adventures offers coasteering, kayak rental and SUP, climbing, rappelling and snorkelling.
+At the Utstein Kloster Hotell, you can try the sauna or go paddling.

 The Kvitsøy island- an ocean gem